 With a front wheel attachment compatible for every size Walkin’ Wheels wheelchair, your dog’s wheelchair can convert into a full support cart at any time.
 So, if your dog’s weakness worsens or their mobility condition is progressive in nature, their wheelchair can adapt to suit their changing mobility needs.

 Deciding Between Foam Wheels or Air Tires

-Medium and Large pets have the option of selecting whether they would prefer foam wheels or air tires for their dog wheelchair.
-Both wheel styles have their benefits and you should choose the one that will best fit your dog’s needs.
+Medium and Large pets have the option of foam wheels or air tires.
+Both wheel styles have their benefits so you should choose the one that will best fit your dog’s needs.